Rock Castle (Hendersonville, Tennessee): Mansion and grounds

 In 1788, Daniel Smith (surveyor) acquired 4722 acre of land in Sumner County, Tennessee along the Cumberland River and Drake's Creek.
 This was added to his land grant from North Carolina for his services to the Revolutionary War.
 This made a total of 3140 acre for Senator Dan Smith.
 Polly, Daniel and Sarah's daughter, received 151 acre at the death of her father.
 Sarah received the land below this, in the amount of 1510 acre.
 The rest of the land, including the mansion went to the son, George Smith.
 Over time, land was sold off for newer housing.
 Now, 18 acre adjoin the mansion.

 The mansion was originally located near a stream that no longer flows.
 There were many slave cabins, a springhouse, and a smoke house.
 When Old Hickory Lake was created in 1954, the flood submerged most of the area behind the house.
 The smokehouse was razed to accommodate dirt brought in to prevent the house from flooding.
 Other buildings included the carriage house and barns.

 The mansion was built in three sections over ten to twelve years.
 The mansion was built from rocks quarried on site.
 The first house built was three stories: a kitchen, a bedroom, and an attic.
 The stone construction inspired the myth that the house was a fireproof "castle" and that the rock protected the family from fires caused by cooking and set by Native Americans defending their right to the land.
 Later, a three-story addition was added including a basement, a dining room, and a third room that originally had four dormers that were removed later.
 The mantle over and around the fireplace is black-maple harvested from Rock Castle's grounds.
 The last and third edition to the house was added to the front of the house, the most formal portion of the house.
-Thought this area is currently interpreted as the downstairs master bedroom, it may have been originally used as a withdrawing or retiring room.
+Though this area is currently interpreted as the downstairs master bedroom, it may have been originally used as a withdrawing or retiring room.
 The third addition also houses Daniel Smith's office.
 The walls in the space are decorated with faux painting.
 The upstairs houses George Smith's bedroom and room of unknown use.
 Rock Castle is the earliest known version of Federal Style architecture in Tennessee.
 The Greek revival facade with columns and porch may have been added by George Smith or his son Harry.
 Originally, the house consisted of nine rooms total.